Diagnosis or Symbolic Assumption

 To borrow from Robert Sapolsky in Behave: “Has medicine, in certain instances, yielded to symbolic reasoning rather than adhering strictly to scientific rigor?”

-I’ve come to a troubling realization: not every diagnosis faithfully corresponds to the underlying illness.
+I have come to a troubling realization: not every diagnosis accurately reflects the underlying illness.

 Consider a familiar scenario.

 An adult patient presents with a cough and difficulty breathing.
-The doctor asks whether they smoke.
+The physician asks whether the patient smokes.
 “No.”

 “Are you exposed to secondhand smoke?”
 Again, no.

-At the next visit, rather than reassessing the initial assumption, a different medication is prescribed.
-By the third appointment, still without improvement, the patient asks for proper testing and begins to suggest alternative explanations.
+At the next visit, rather than reassessing the original assumption, the physician prescribes a different medication.
+By the third appointment, with no improvement, the patient asks for appropriate testing and begins to suggest alternative explanations.

-The response?
-Not curiosity, but dismissal.
-In a ten-minute consultation, the patient is recast—not as someone seeking answers, but as “aggressive” or “internet-informed.”
+The physician’s response is not one of curiosity but of dismissal, at times bordering on disrespect.
+Within the span of a brief ten-minute consultation, the patient is recast not as someone seeking answers, but as “aggressive and demanding” or “internet-informed.”

-What began as a medical problem quietly becomes a social one: preserving the initial label takes precedence over pursuing accuracy.
+What began as a medical problem quietly becomes a social one: preserving the initial label—whether out of convenience, lack of interest, or insufficient knowledge—takes precedence over pursuing diagnostic accuracy.

-This scenario reflects a broader issue: breathing problems and a cough are symptoms, not diagnoses.
-They can arise from a wide range of conditions—some mild, others potentially life-threatening.
-Medically speaking, dozens to over a hundred different illnesses may present with these symptoms.
-Understanding this complexity requires moving beyond assumptions and considering the full spectrum of possible causes.
+This reflects a broader issue.
+A cough and breathing difficulty are symptoms, not diagnoses.
+They may arise from a wide range of conditions, from mild disorders to life-threatening disease.
+Arriving at the correct diagnosis requires moving beyond assumption and considering the full range of possible causes.

 Possible Related Symptoms